 Include Contact Information

-To contact an international employee, an employer should have access to specific information.
+To contact an international employee, international employers should have access to specific information.
 For example, a phone call wouldn’t work for obvious reasons, so what else is there?
 You should include your email address as well as the address of residence.

 Make sure to link any social accounts to your resume for added discrepancy and transparency in applying for new work.
 You would be amazed as to how much a Facebook account and a LinkedIn profile can help in you getting hired.